techygrrrl/sf6vid/USAGE.md

       --p2               Censor player 2 side
   -i, --input string     Path to input file
   -o, --output string    Path to output file
-      --open             Open the file after running this command --blur int         Custom blur value for when the box blur is used (requires --box-blur flag otherwise this value will be ignored) (default 6)
+      --blur int         Custom blur value for when the box blur is used (requires --box-blur flag otherwise this value will be ignored) (default 6)
       --box-blur         Use the box blur filter instead of the new pixelize filter (pixelize requires ffmpeg 6+) --start duration   Optional start time for trimming the video